 St. John’s Wort is an herbal supplement that has been known for centuries as a treatment for several mental health illnesses.
 Up until today, it is primarily utilized as an over-the-counter solution to treat mild to moderate depression, mild anxiety, sleep deprivation, and occasionally seasonal affective disorder.

 It usually takes three to six weeks to experience the effects of St. John’s Wort.
-You must not abruptly stop taking it, as it may produce negative side effects.
+It would help if you did not abruptly stop taking it, as it may produce negative side effects.

 The usual dosage would range between 600 and 1800 mg of St. John’s Wort every day for social anxiety disorder.